Fight Age Verification

 EU

-The Commission is pushing an EU age verification app, and the European Parliament has proposed a harmonised minimum age of 16 for social media.
+The Commission is pushing an EU age verification app, the European Parliament has proposed a harmonised minimum age of 16 for social media, and the Commission president has opened the door to an EU proposal as early as this summer.

 UK and Australia